Sex Crimes Against Minors in Michigan

 Fighting Charges of Sex Crimes Against Children

 While child sexual abuse is an unacceptable crime in American society, there are still two sides to every story.
-It is the duty of your Michigan criminal sexual conduct lawyer to fight for your legal rights and to make sure that your story is presented in the best possible light.
+Your Michigan criminal sexual conduct lawyer must fight for your legal rights and to make sure that your story is presented in the best possible light.

 If the charges are false, then it is your CSC defense attorney’s job to defend you by challenging every statement, every witness, and every piece of evidence.
 The prosecution must prove that you are guilty beyond a reasonable doubt, and your rape defense attorney needs to raise that doubt and make the prosecution’s job as hard as possible.